A life in ruins

 Again I returned to archaeology, this time working at Piercebridge Roman Fort before becoming Assistant Director of the project to excavate and repair Hadrian's Wall in the National Trust estate west of Housesteads Fort.
 What was my longest archaeological job lasted some six years.

 After a year in Stevenage I moved to London, and a new direction.
 I worked as a writer/editor for a top PR agency, producing material for a variety of big-name government and multi-national orgnisations and companies.
-That led my to Canada, where I worked in Vancouver, helping to spread an adult-centred educational software program amongst schools, colleges and the workplace across British Columbia.Back in England, I did a little more archaeology before moving to London and then Nottingham.
+That led my to Canada, where I worked in Vancouver, helping to spread an adult-centred educational software program amongst schools, colleges and the workplace across British Columbia.Back in England, I did a little more archaeology before moving to London,then Nottingham and finally Leeds.

-For the past decade or so I've been privileged in being able to spend much of my time my time researching and writing for both my MA and PhD.
+For the past decade or so I've been privileged in being able to spend much of my time researching and writing for both my MA and PhD.